-The occupational benefit scheme (pension fund) of the 2nd pillar
+The occupational pension (pension fund) of the 2nd pillar

 The occupational benefit scheme is part of the 2nd pillar in Switzerland and has the purpose of minimising the consequences of the following risk factors: